Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 We don’t have too much storage space to dedicate to toys, much less a playroom where they would belong.
 Instead, we only have a few shelves, tables, closets, and of course their bedrooms to house the growing number of toys.

 I wanted to keep many of them since the kids hadn’t outgrown them yet.
-But I also noticed there were toys they ignored or didn’t even care about, or toys that littered the space we had.
+But I also noticed there were toys they ignored or didn’t even care about or those that littered the space we had.

 Top reasons to rotate toys